balovbohdan/fwd-ann/README.md

 Another good way to understand this library — explore `src` library and create small projects.
 Feel free to create anything you want using this library!

+Below you can find short introduction to the API.
+It will help you to get started with `fwd-ann`.

 # API

 ## LayerType
 This `enum` represents possible types of ANN's layers.
 There are three possible types:

 * INPUT
 * HIDDEN
 * OUTPUT

 These types are used to create ANN's instance with aim architecture.

 ## activationFuncs